Phillip-England/zeke/README.md

 ```

 #### Decoding a Shared Type
-Using `AppContext`, you can decode your shared types.
+Using `AppContext`, we can decode our shared types.
 Here, we create a middleware which will decode our `HttpTrace` and log out all the request details, including how long it took the request to process:

 ```rs
 pub fn mw_trace_log() -> Middleware {